sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/user-guideV2.md

 ## TOS Management from the Atari ST

-### Version 2 Firmware
+{: .note}

-Starting from version 2 of the firmware it is possible to upload and delete a new TOS ROM image from any Atari ST/MegaST/STE/MegaSTE computer.
+Starting from version 2 of the firmware it is possible to upload, delete and rename a new TOS ROM image from any Atari ST/MegaST/STE/MegaSTE computer.
 This feature is useful if you want to upload a new TOS ROM image without the need of a computer with a USB port and/or the need to open the Atari ST computer case.

 ### Uploading a new TOS ROM from the Atari ST computer